atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Fetching

 To fetch data we are going to use the `store.getResourceAsync()` method.
-This is an async method on Store that takes a subject and returns a promise that resolves to the fetches resource.
+This is an async method on Store that takes a subject and returns a promise that resolves to a resource.
 When `getResourceAsync` is called again with the same subject the store will return the cached version of the resource instead so don't worry about fetching the same resource again in multiple components.

 `getResourceAsync` also accepts a type parameter, this type parameter is the subject of the resource's class.